Maykeye/ReAIterator/README.md

 Possible TODO:

+[ ] Add --remove-last-eol-because-i-am-too-lazy-to-configure-vim option
+[ ] use input() instead of system, so VS code in different window can be used
 [ ] nested structure.
 [ ] better markers for "remove N whitespaces from the last section"
-[ ] use input() instead of system, so VS code in different window can be used